NickDiVona/rn-minimal-redux-example/readme.md

 `yarn start -w`

-If you want to change branches, run the following (replace BRANCH with either `master` or `New-Features`):
+If you want to change branches, run the following (replace BRANCH with either `main` or `New-Features`):

 `git checkout BRANCH`